 Many divers claim that scuba diving in Dauin is the Philippines’ version of scuba diving in Lembeh in Indonesia.
 Even if I have not been to Lembeh, I believe this claim to be false…Dauin is better!
 (Hahaha..
 Yes, I have to love my own country!)

-If you haven’t heard of either Lembeh or Dauin, they are basically known for its muck diving.
+If you haven’t heard of either Lembeh or Dauin, they are basically known for their muck diving.
 And if you haven’t heard of this kind of diving, it is scuba diving in sites consisting of dark volcanic sand, sediments, and sometimes debris like dead corals or trash.

 Muck sites usually do not have many corals and the terrain often appears like a barren wasteland.
 I know it doesn’t sound enticing.
 But what makes it special and worth experiencing are the critters you may find in this environment.

 Now, if you’re not into muck diving, do not worry as Dauin has several established marine sanctuaries like Masaplod and Apo Island.
 These protected areas are popular even to snorkelers and freedivers.
-The coral reefs and abundant marine life in Dauin makes it worth the trip.
+The coral reefs and abundant marine life in Dauin make it worth the trip.

 Scuba Diving Season in Dauin